InterShare/.github/profile/README.md

 ## Status

-While it works, currently it may not be designed to be used by anyone other than my colleges.
+While it works, currently it may not be well-designed to be used by anyone other than my colleges.

+<b>Feature list</b>
+- ✅ Transfer (TCP)
+- ✅ Discovery (UDP + MDNS)
+- ✅ App for Linux, macOS, Windows, iOS and Android
+- ✅ Encryption
+- ⏳ Native apps per platform
+- 🗓 Authentication (via ECDSA probably)
+- 🗓 Publish linux package (AppImage, rpm and deb)

+✅ = Done <br />
+⏳ = Working on it  <br />
+🗓 = Planned <br />

 ## How it currently works